BTS 'Dynamite': Korean band tops US singles chart | DW | 01.09.2020

 In a highly anticipated performance, BTS showed off their trademark choreography as they danced to "Dynamite" in front of images of New York's major landmarks like the Brooklyn Bridge and Times Square.

-They also gave a shout to their massive fan following, known as the BTS Army, after they received the best pop title.
+They also gave a shoutout to their massive fan following, known as the BTS Army, after they received the best pop title.

 The official music video broke the YouTube record for the most viewed video in 24 hours, garnering close to 100 million views in that period.
 The last record was held by a fellow Korean pop act, Blackpink.